17th Annual Colorado Dulcimer Festival

 What is the schedule for Pre Festival classes and set up activities?

-The following is the tentative schedule for pre-Festival activities.
+The following is the tentative schedule for pre-Festival activities on February 6, 2020.
 Times and specifics may change as the event draws closer.

 1:00 – 4:00 p.m. : Pre Festival Classes